Doctor of Philosophy in Social Welfare

 The objective of the Qualifying Examination (QE) is to assess students’ knowledge, analytic competence, and ability to apply and integrate concepts across the areas of the core curriculum.
 All PhD students must pass the QE in order to proceed in the program.
 When all required core courses are completed, and readiness to take the QE is determined with his or her faculty advisor, the student will notify the Doctoral Program Chair.
 If a student has an incomplete, or “I” grade, for any of the core courses, she or he is not eligible to take the QE.

-Students may take the QE during finals week of the Spring semester (mid-May) or the week prior to the beginning of the Fall semester (mid-August).
+Students may take the entire QE (parts A through D) during finals week of the Spring semester (mid-May) or the week prior to the beginning of the Fall semester (mid-August).
+Students also have the option to take one half of the QE (Parts A and B) at the end of the Spring semester (mid-May) and the remaining half (Parts C and D) at the beginning of the Fall semester (mid-August) after all core courses are completed.
 QE scheduling may be influenced by faculty availability or other scheduling considerations.

 The qualifying exam committee will consist of SSW faculty who taught courses in the core curriculum.
 This committee will be responsible for creating and grading the qualifying exam.
 A draft of the qualifying exam will be presented to the PhD Program Committee for review.
 The qualifying exam committee will determine the scheduling and duration of the exam.